Employees evaluate companies the same way they evaluate products. How are companies matching up in the eyes of potential employees?

-That’s perfectly understandable; what organization doesn’t want productive, contributive and passionate teams?
+Undoubtedly, companies search for candidates who share similar qualities to their current high-achievers.
+That’s perfectly understandable; what organization doesn’t want productive, collaborative, and passionate teams?

 It starts with an EVP.

-You may have heard of the term ‘value proposition,’ which refers to the key differentiator and offering of a company that promises something of value to be delivered to its customers.
+You may have heard of the term ‘value proposition,’ which refers to the key differentiator of a company; a promise that each customer will receive something of value.

-Put simply, an employee value proposition (EVP) is an all-encompassing offering of what employees can expect to gain or benefit from when working for your company.
+Simply, an employee value proposition (EVP) is an all-encompassing peek into what employees should expect to gain from working for your company.

-Traditionally, EVPs comprise benefits (think: medical or dental), rewards, and ‘perks,’ such as extended vacation days.
-EVP is one of the most important factors companies have to consider when it comes to the recruitment and retention of employees.
+Traditionally, EVPs include benefits, rewards, and perks such as extended vacation days.
+An EVP is one of the most important factors for recruiting and retaining employees.

-In the modern workplace, the EVP could include both traditional benefits in addition to elements that positively impact one's work-life balance and professional environment.
+In the modern workplace, an EVP could include both traditional and modern benefits that positively impact work-life balance and the professional environment.
 Benefits can range from remote work options and time-off during the workday to attend fitness classes, to learning and development opportunities, a collaborative working environment, and more.

 Before considering the 'why' behind an EVP, it's helpful to first look at how an EVP should function.

-From a company perspective, that means clearly and consistently relating the values and vision of your company, both with current and prospective employees.
-For employees, it means looking closely at what you want in and out of your company, and evaluating whether your organization fulfills your personal and professional needs.
+From a company perspective, that means clearly and consistently relating the values and vision of your company to current and prospective employees.
+For employees, it means looking closely at how you align, and evaluating whether that organization fulfills your personal and professional needs.

-Organizations that proactively focus on an efficient EVP experience between 30-40% more commitment from their teams than those that don’t, which points to one of the most significant and common organizational woes: retention.
+Organizations that proactively focus on an efficient EVP see between 30-40% more commitment from their teams than those that don’t, which points to one of the most significant and common organizational woes — retention.

 Beyond those two elements, an EVP is critical for ensuring people want to work for your company.
 Leaders can no longer ignore that candidates evaluate companies the same way they do products.
-This forces organizations to dive deeper into what they can offer people as opposed to looking solely at what people can offer them.
+This forces organizations to dive deeper.
+What they can offer people, as opposed to looking solely at what people can offer them?

-Culture is an intangible component of an organization's EVP, and people care about workplace culture, perhaps now more than ever before.
+Culture is an intangible component of an organization's EVP.
+People care about workplace culture, perhaps now more than ever.

 Only 2 in 5 employees believe their current organization has an effective and attractive EVP.

 An EVP needs to be unique, relevant, and realistic for it to help attract, retain, and engage employees.
-However, like any initiative, an EVP only works if the leadership behind the company employing it also believes in it.
+But like any initiative, an EVP only works if leadership truly believes it.

 Don't forget that the EVP is on the employer, not the employee.
 When employees have the support and tools they need to succeed, they are more likely to be engaged and productive.
-However, the responsibility of developing a purposeful EVP rests with the organization, not the employee.
-While the term 'employee engagement' refers directly to the employee, without the resources and encouragement from leadership to succeed, employees can't engage.
+Still, the responsibility of developing a purposeful EVP rests with the organization — not the employee.
+While the term 'employee engagement' refers directly to the employee, employees succeed without the resources and encouragement from leadership.

-Organizations can start by surveying current employees and asking what types of benefits they need as well as those they would 'like to have' (like fitness passes or free parking).
-These insights can be compared to what previous employees have said through past surveys or reviews (through platforms like Glassdoor) to streamline the benefits and offerings of an EVP.
+Organizations can start by surveying current employees and asking what types of benefits they need, or would 'like to have' (fitness passes or free parking).
+These insights can be compared to previous employee surveys (through platforms like Glassdoor) to streamline the benefits of an EVP.

-Not every employee works or performs tasks in the same manner, nor will every employee need the same thing from a working environment to be successful.
+Not every employee works or performs tasks in the same manner, nor will every employee need the same resources in a working environment to be successful.
 Some can function with the bare minimum, while others may find that time for play (such as having a ping-pong table in the office) stokes creativity and collaboration.

-It's important to remember that employee value propositions inherently consider every aspect of what will make an employee want to join, then remain with your company.
+It's important to remember that EVP’s inherently consider every aspect of what will make an employee want to join, and remain with your company.
 So, your EVP will need to evolve to accommodate different working styles and needs, based on the type of employees your organization is looking to hire.
-If you factor this into your EVP, you're well on your way to improving your strategic approach to hiring!
+If you factor this into your EVP, you're well on your way to improving your strategic approach to hiring.

-The best organizations are agile ones, able to adapt naturally and strategically to change as well as the pain points every company faces as they grow and evolve.
+The best organizations are agile ones; able to adapt naturally and strategically to change, as well as the pain points every company faces with growth.
 The same should go for your company's EVP.
 You'll need to segment and customize your EVP based on the target audience or type of employee you're looking to attract.

 89% of leaders believe their employees quit because of money.
-While salary plays a significant role in employees hopping on board, it is no longer the sole deciding factor.
-Many millennials report development opportunities are a key driver in their decision to join a company.
-By including development in your EVP, you're signifying to employees that you care about their career trajectory, advancement and promotion!
+While salary plays a significant role in recruiting employees, it is no longer the sole deciding factor.
+Many millennials report development opportunities area key driver in their decision to join a company.
+By including development in your EVP, you're signifying to employees that you care about their career trajectory, advancement, and promotion.

 Kudos is an employee engagement, culture, and analytics platform, that harnesses the power of peer-to-peer recognition, values reinforcement, and open communication to help organizations boost employee engagement, reduce turnover, improve culture, and drive productivity and performance.
 Kudos uses unique proprietary methodologies to deliver essential people analytics on culture, performance, equity, and inclusion, providing organizations with deep insights and a clear understanding of their workforce.Talk to Sales